Judging the NKBA Kitchen Design Awards

 - Elements and principles of design

 In the past, I have only judged at the local level.
 This contest, however, I was seeing the very best the US has to offer on the national level.
 For example, each design showed amazing creativity, style and technical expertise.
 Submissions advanced through two stages.
 Judges scored designs independently, then tabulated their results.
-Keeping in mind, that NKBA’s contest identifies the best designer, not just the most beautiful design.
+Keeping in mind, that NKBA’s contest awards the best designer, not just the most beautiful design.

 To advance past the first round, an entry had to comply with all technical requirements of contest submission.
 Submissions are disqualified for lack of professionalism if they fail to comply with any requirement.

 We then evaluated the submission in two categories.
 First being, presentation, the quality and completeness of the drawings, photos and design statement.
 The second being, the safety and ergonomics of the design.

 Once the submission advanced to round two, the kitchen had to be well designed in features, product selection and be visually impressive.

 Designs are evaluated on use of the elements and principles of design, creativity, and planning.
 Every detail had to enhance and add to a single stunning effect.
 For instance, many top entries had a clean, contemporary feel and a creative use of form and color.

 Through both rounds of judging, we considered many important aspects of kitchen design.
 The second round, judging uses a much more subjective manner.
 As such, judges would score designs differently, reflecting their own preferences.
 However, something interesting happened as the cream of the crop started to emerge.
 Although, each design was evaluated independently, the winning submissions all received high scores from all judges!
 One entry even earned a perfect score.